-Additional legislation can apply for specific data uses, e.g. the Privacy and Electronic Communication Regulations, "PECR" restricts non-consensual access to and storage of data on Internet-connected devices.
+Additional legislation can apply for specific data uses, e.g. the Privacy and Electronic Communication Regulations (PECR) restricts non-consensual access to and storage of data on Internet-connected devices.
 Medical device or clinical trial laws further limit the use of personal data.

-- The GDPR imposes significant restrictions on the use of health data without providing notice of that use and obtaining explicit consents from individuals. - Operators in England and Wales (in particular) must also deal with more restrictive requirements of "common law", particularly surrounding confidentiality and misuse of private information ("MoPI").
-Without consent (which for confidentiality/MoPI purposes could be implied or explicit), or a clear statutory permission, only uses of patient personal data that are necessary in the public interest, are permitted under English and Welsh law on confidentiality and MoPI. - The GDPR also imposes additional requirements, including to keep data secure, maintain its availability and accuracy, report data incidents, appoint a Data Protection Officer and/or a "Representative", conduct risk assessments, and generally, ensure that usage of personal data is "fair" and does not involve excessive amounts of data. - The GDPR grants individuals substantial personal data rights, e.g. to access or delete their data.
-The DPA adds certain additional rules, including criminal offences for re-identifying personal data, or selling it after it has been improperly obtained. - The DPA also adds additional conditions (beyond those in the GDPR) on use of personal data for significant automated decision-making that has legal or "substantially similar" effects on an individual.
-This will need to be borne in mind as software (e.g. AI) becomes increasingly capable of replacing (rather than merely supporting) human decision-making in healthcare settings.
+- The UK GDPR imposes significant restrictions on the use of health data without providing notice of that use and demonstrating an appropriate legal basis for processing the special category data.
+Often, explicit consents from individuals will be necessary.
+This must be specific, informed and freely given. - Operators in England and Wales (in particular) must also deal with more restrictive requirements of "common law", particularly surrounding patient confidentiality and misuse of private information (MoPI).
+Without consent (which for confidentiality/MoPI purposes could be implied or explicit), or a clear statutory permission, only uses of patient personal data that are necessary for patient care or in the public interest, are permitted under English and Welsh law on confidentiality and MoPI. - The UK GDPR also imposes additional requirements, including to keep data secure, maintain its availability and accuracy, report data incidents, appoint a Data Protection Officer and/or a "Representative", conduct DPIAs, and generally, ensure that usage of personal data is fair, lawful and does not involve excessive amounts of data. - The UK GDPR grants individuals substantial personal data rights, e.g. to access or delete their data.
+The DPA adds certain additional rules, including criminal offences for re-identifying personal data, or selling it after it has been improperly obtained. - Data protection law also includes laws that regulate the use of automated means to take significant decisions that have legal or "substantially similar" effects on an individual.
+This will need to be borne in mind as software (e.g. AI) becomes increasingly capable of replacing (rather than merely supporting) human decision-making in healthcare settings. - Operators should be aware that the UK Government has recently consulted on changes to UK data protection law, which may lead to changes to the UK GDPR and the DPA.